MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-07-25-Db2-Qreplication-Mobile-Foundation.md

 ## Solution
 {: #solution}

-For any existing customers, who already have the Mobilefirst server running and in production, but want to use the Q-replication feature, we recommend them to run the following steps prior to attempting Q-replication.
+For any existing customers, who already have the MobileFirst server running and in production, but want to use the Q-replication feature, we recommend them to run the following steps prior to attempting Q-replication.

 In both the datacenters, connect to your MFP database and alter the license terms property.